 Projections from the Census Bureau make it pretty clear: America’s getting old.
 While the percentage of Americans over 65 is set to double, the number of people over 85 will triple by 2050.
 That means a lot more payouts.
 We’re getting older as a nation — and more expensive.

-We mentioned you can’t live off of Social Security alone after retirement.
-There are a lot of people who don’t have much of a choice unfortunately.
+Next: You can’t live off of Social Security alone after retirement, but there are a lot of people who don’t have much of a choice, unfortunately.

 12. A lot of people depend solely on Social Security after retiring

 - Scary stat: Around one-third of retirees rely solely on Social Security as their only source of income.

 We’ve said it before: Social Security isn’t going to be enough to live on.
 But despite that fact, people are relying on it more than ever.
 According to data from the Social Security Administration, roughly one-third of all retirees get by strictly on their Social Security checks.
 That might be the scariest stat on this whole list.

 Next: For many people, retiring is akin to buying a one-way ticket to poverty.